Envisioneering Group Gives Nod to Harris/LG MPH Mobile DTV

 - Versatile bandwidth and data economy, enabling single and multi-channel delivery

 - Compatible integration and migration into the existing ATSC DTV broadcast infrastructure

-said “MPH is not just a potential replacement for more than 100 million analog battery TV sets in monthly use (168 million in seasonal use), but also is “poised to expand broadcasters’ digital services offerings, and therefore boost the value and appeal of mobile DTV to tens of millions more viewers outside the reach of primetime TV -- and boost viewership ratings in the process,” Envisioneering said in a press release.
+A news release said “MPH is not just a potential replacement for more than 100 million analog battery TV sets in monthly use (168 million in seasonal use), but also is “poised to expand broadcasters’ digital services offerings, and therefore boost the value and appeal of mobile DTV to tens of millions more viewers outside the reach of primetime TV -- and boost viewership ratings in the process,” Envisioneering said in a press release.

 Envisioneering Research Director and CEO Richard Doherty predicted that MPH handheld DTV sets would replace the millions of “battery-hungry analog TVs” and that the technology would be attractive for both emergency and recreational purposes.
 He also said that new display technologies would further define the mobile TV market.

 “LCD and OLED screens will enable pocket and purse sized MPH DTVs with much-larger daylight and desk viewable screens; appealing to commuting and backyard patio use alike,” said Doherty.
 “MPH vehicular receivers for automobile headliners and headrests will inform auto, limo, van, taxi and bus passengers, while family car MPH designs will deliver more value than satellite alternatives for keeping back-seat peace.
 PCs, notebook PCs and PDAs may be MPH enabled with both integrated and add-on tuner sticks.”